Bojan9/FRI-Programiranje-2-UNI/README.md

 The C Language programming course known as "Programming 2" at the University of Ljubljana, Faculty of Computer and Information Science.

-- Solved tasks from exams and colloquiums (2018-2023) in the subject programming 2 (programming C).
+- Solved tasks from exams and colloquiums (2018-2024) in the subject programming 2 (programming C).
+- Solved the weekly tasks and the homework tasks.
+- Solved LeetCode tasks similar with the syllabus.

 ## Roadmap